dgreerf5/LTM_Fundamentals_101_Agility_2018/docs/Module 8/Lab_8.rst

 Lab 8: Device Service Clusters (DSC)
 =====================================

 We want to familiarize you with the concept of Device and Traffic Groups as well as the building of Active-Standby, Active-Active BIG-IP pairs.
 While there is a wizard, for this lab, configuration will be done manually.
 The wizard will only build A/S HA groups.
 In order to build Active-Active and beyond a pair you will need to know the four steps to add a device object to a cluster.

 Base Networking and HA VLAN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You will be creating a high availability cluster using the second BIG-IP
-(**bigip2)** in your lab, so let’s prep our current BIG-IP and create a
-high availability VLAN.
+You will be creating a high availability cluster using the second BIG-IP **(bigip2)** in your lab, so let’s prep our current BIG-IP and create a high availability VLAN.

 #.
-On **BigIpA.f5agility.com** archive your configuration in case you
-   need to revert
+On **BigIpA.f5agility.com** archive your configuration in case you need to revert

-   a.
+   #.
 Go to **System >> Archives** and create a new archive.

-   b.
-You will be using your third interface **(1.3)** for Network
-      Failover and ConfigSync.
-This requires certain ports to be open on
-      the Self IP; TCP port 4353 for ConfigSync, TCP port 1026 for
-      Network Failover and TCP port 6699 for the Master Control Program.
+   #.
+You will be using your third interface **(1.3)** for Network Failover and ConfigSync.
+This requires certain ports to be open on the Self IP; TCP port 4353 for ConfigSync, TCP port 1026 for Network Failover and TCP port 6699 for the Master Control Program.

-      i.
+      #.
 Build a new untagged VLAN **ha_vlan** on interface **1.3**

-      ii.
-Add a self-IP address to the VLAN, **192.168.20.1** net mask
-          **255.255.255.0.**

-          1. Under **Port Lockdown**, select **Allow Default**, to open
-             ports required for HA communications.

       #.
+Add a self-IP address to the VLAN, **192.168.20.1** net mask **255.255.255.0.**

+          #.
+Under **Port Lockdown**, select **Allow Default**, to open ports required for HA communications.

+#.
 Go to https://10.1.1.246 which is **BigIpB.f5agility.com** and login.

-    a.
+    #.
 Bigip102 has already been licensed and provision.
-You will need to
-       set up the base networking.
+You will need to set up the base networking.

 +---------------+-------------------+--------------+---------------+
 | **Interface** | **Untagged VLAN** | **Self IP**  | **Netmask**   |